zhwa/mlir-example/book/Chapter-01-Introduction.md

 ### Domain-Specific Needs

-Many domains have created specialized languages:

-- **Machine Learning**: TensorFlow graphs, PyTorch TorchScript
-- **Databases**: SQL query plans and optimization
-- **Graphics**: Shader languages (GLSL, HLSL)
-- **Scientific Computing**: High-performance Fortran constructs

-Each domain wants to:
-1. Represent operations naturally at the right abstraction level
-2. Apply domain-specific optimizations
-3. Eventually compile to efficient machine code

-The traditional approach?
-Each domain builds its complete compiler infrastructure from scratch:
-- Reimplementing basic compiler passes
-- Reinventing optimization techniques
-- Duplicating testing and tooling
-- Limited interoperability between systems
+Many domains have created specialized languages to work at appropriate abstraction levels.
+Machine learning uses TensorFlow graphs and PyTorch TorchScript to represent neural network operations.
+Databases rely on SQL query plans with specialized optimization rules.
+Graphics uses shader languages like GLSL and HLSL for parallel rendering operations.
+Scientific computing extends Fortran with high-performance constructs for array operations.

+Each domain shares common goals: represent operations naturally at the right abstraction level, apply domain-specific optimizations that generic compilers cannot perform, and eventually compile to efficient machine code for the target hardware.
+The challenge is that these goals require compiler infrastructure—type systems, optimization frameworks, code generation—that's expensive to build and maintain.

+The traditional approach has each domain building its complete compiler infrastructure from scratch.
+This means reimplementing basic compiler passes that are conceptually identical across domains (like dead code elimination or constant folding), reinventing optimization techniques that have been solved elsewhere, duplicating testing and tooling infrastructure, and ending up with limited interoperability between systems.
+A machine learning framework can't easily leverage optimizations from a database compiler, even when they're solving similar problems.
 There must be a better way.

 ---